 What I Like About P!phany

-- From what I can tell, they put a higher priority on retail sales than they do recruiting and building a downline.
+- From what I can tell, they are similar to some other MLM's like Chalky and Company because they put a higher priority on retail sales than they do recruiting and building a downline.

 - Diverse clothing line, exclusive prints (you’re not competing with identical products from someone else) and decent quality.